HumanHalo -- Safe and Efficient 3D Navigation Among Humans via Minimally Conservative MPC: Experiments

 \textbf{Metrics} We evaluate each method on three complementary metrics that quantify safety, efficiency, and computational tractability.
-Safety is measured by the minimum Euclidean distance between the \ac{MAV} and any human body part over the entire executed trajectory; a trajectory is counted as safe if this minimum distance remains $\geq$ 0.5 m.
-The percentage of safe trajectories is given as \texttt{Collision Avoidance} rate.
-Efficiency is captured by \texttt{Time-To-Goal}, the elapsed time from start until the \ac{MAV} reaches the goal; this metric penalizes overly conservative behaviors.
-Computational tractability is measured as \texttt{Solver Time}: the processing time required to assemble and solve the optimization problem used by the planner (this includes any pre-processing needed to construct constraints or reachable sets).
+Safety is measured by the minimum Euclidean distance between the \ac{MAV} and any human body part over the entire executed trajectory.
+A trajectory is counted as safe if this minimum distance remains $\geq$ 0.5 m.
+The percentage of safe trajectories is given as \emph{Collision Avoidance} rate.
+Efficiency is captured by \emph{Time-To-Goal}, the elapsed time from start until the \ac{MAV} reaches the goal.
+This metric penalizes overly conservative behaviors.
+The \emph{Success Rate} combines the collision avoidance with the percentage of goals reached in the given time.
+Finally, computational tractability is measured as \emph{Solver Time}, the processing time required to assemble and solve the optimization problem used by the planner (this includes any pre-processing needed to construct constraints or reachable sets).

+\textbf{Baselines} We evaluate our method against several baselines and ablations to analyze the benefits of (i) full 3D navigation, (ii) reachability-based safety constraint formulation, and (iii) the proposed hybrid human reachable set representation.

-\textbf{Baselines} First, to demonstrate the benefit of exploiting full three-dimensional navigation, we include a 2-D navigation baseline.
-In this baseline, the \ac{MAV} is constrained to a fixed control height, determined by its initial state, and plans trajectories exclusively in the horizontal plane following standard social navigation pipelines.
+To assess the benefit of full 3D motion, we include a planar navigation baseline representative of common social navigation pipelines, denoted \emph{Ours w/ 2D Navigation}.
+Here, the \ac{MAV} is constrained to a fixed flight height and plans only in the horizontal plane.
+Importantly, even in this setting, we consider the full 3D human body rather than only the 2D root trajectory.

-Second, we compare our reachability-based constraint against a straightforward distance-constraint (DC) formulation.
-DC methods enforce joint-wise minimum distances between the \ac{MAV} and human body joints.
-We consider several variants that differ in their assumptions about human motion: (i) a static model with no motion, (ii) a constant-velocity extrapolation following an ORCA~\cite{vandenberg2011orca}-like instantaneous velocity assumption, and (iii) a forecasting-based model that leverages forecasted future human poses (see \cref{sec:simulation_real}).
-In all DC variants, the minimum enforced distance is set by the \ac{MAV}’s safety radius of 0.5 m.
+We compare our reachability-based constraint with distance-constraint (DC) formulations widely used in geometric MPC collision avoidance, which enforce joint-wise minimum distances between the \ac{MAV} and human body joints.
+We evaluate three human motion models: (i) static humans, (ii) constant-velocity extrapolation following an ORCA-style assumption~\cite{vandenberg2011orca}, and (iii) forecasting-based future poses (see \cref{sec:simulation_real}).
+The minimum distance equals the \ac{MAV} safety radius of 0.5 m.
+We additionally compare against \cite{salazar2024hierarchical}, which uses a 2D hierarchical controller with human avoidance in the image frame.